Blood Syndicate: Media spotlight

-Brickhouse and DMZ joined the team at some point after their first crackhouse raid and the annihilation of the attack force.
-Their exploits attracted the attention of Dakota's local media.
-The Dakota Chronicle, the city's most popular newspaper sent reporter Rob Chaplik to score an interview with the Syndicate.
-Chaplik followed them to a raid on a crack-house, their main source of money.
-She was killed by one of the drug dealers, but Flashback reversed her death by turning back time three seconds and pushing Rob out of the way of the shotgun blast that killed her the first time.
-Holocaust burned the shooter to death before he could fire again.
+Brickhouse and DMZ join the team at some point after their first crackhouse raid and the annihilation of the attack force.
+Their exploits attract the attention of Dakota's local media.
+The Dakota Chronicle, the city's most popular newspaper, sends reporter Rob Chaplik to score an interview with the Syndicate.
+Chaplik is killed by a drug dealer, but Flashback reverses her death by turning back time three seconds and pushes Chaplik out of the way of the blast.
+Holocaust burns the shooter to death before he can fire again.

-Holocaust challenged Tech Nine for leadership of the gang, and by the rules they had set down, they had trial by combat to choose which of them would be the leader.
-Tech Nine took a horrible beating, but ultimately won the fight.
-Holocaust left the gang in anger rather than submit to Tech's leadership and went off to form a criminal empire.
+Holocaust challenges Tech Nine for leadership of the gang, and by the rules they had set down, they enter a trial by combat to choose which of them would be the leader.
+Tech Nine is severely beaten, but wins the fight.
+Holocaust leaves the gang in anger rather than submit to Tech's leadership.

-They took in a new member, a rat-man called the Boogieman, and sought purpose.
-The gang did not have a true focus, but as their leader, Tech Nine tried to give them one.
-They discovered and destroyed a hidden lab under the local hospital where scientists experimented on Bang Babies.
-Boogieman was a big help in fighting the armored security guards protecting the place, and Brickhouse remembered being experimented on in the lab.
-The gang destroys the lab, but its creator escapes to set up shop elsewhere.

-The gang went back to their home (an abandoned factory on the land where the Big Bang took place) to celebrate.
-During the party, the quantum juice destabilized Tech's body and he died as his flesh melted off of his body.
-Wise Son took over as leader, but it was clear he was less popular than Tech.
+The Blood Syndicate takes in a new member, a rat-man called Boogieman, and seeks purpose.
+The gang does not have a true focus, but as their leader, Tech Nine tries to give them one.
+They discover and destroy a hidden lab under a local hospital where Bang Babies were being experimented on.
+However, the lab's head escapes to set up shop elsewhere.
+During a later celebration, Tech's body destabilizes due to side effects of the quantum juice and he dies after his flesh melts off his body.
+Wise Son takes over as leader, but proves to be less popular than Tech.

-As Wise Son sought to fill Tech's shoes, the team faced multiple threats and disasters.
-They pondered what to do for money when they ran out of crack houses to rob, but before they could plan, Chinese mobster John Wing sent his forces to kill the Syndicate so they would not interfere with his plans.
-When they captured him.
-Wise Son chose to humiliate the man by urinating on him.
-Wing felt that he had to get revenge at all costs, and murdered his own wife in a supernatural ritual and summoned the Demon Fox.
-The Fox warned him of the cost of its services, and Wing agreed.
-After decimating the Syndicate, the Fox returned to Wing to take payment - Wing's life.